JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/03-Custom-Type-Errors/ReadMe.md

 ## Pre-reqs for This Folder

-To understand this folder's contents, you should read and be quite familiar with Type-Level Syntax.
+To understand this folder's contents, you should read and be somewhat familiar with Type-Level Syntax.
 If you haven't already done so, go read through that folder's contents.

 ## Scope of This Folder